 So my sole aim and I believe the most important is an educational message aimed at the conservation and biodiversity of the region, to bring back to the UK.
 As so little is known of this area, how I intend to do this is travel south upriver along the Essequibo and explore the areas, of the true interior of the dense Guyanese rainforests where very few people have travelled or explored in any depth.

-I will have a number of maybe 7 to 8 Bushnell trap cameras which will be placed in wildlife hotspots, amongst Video and sound recording equipment.
-To get the most out of my trip and to bring as much knowledge as I can for as long as I am there, I am also intent on bringing people along with me to share a fully immersive expedition experience I have done a similar project but on a smaller scale earlier this year where I was in Costa Rica, as well as the Darien gap on the Panama and Colombian border a small video reel, can be found here.
+I am also intent on bringing people along with me to share a fully immersive expedition experience I have done a similar project but on a smaller scale earlier this year where I was in Costa Rica, as well as the Darien gap on the Panama and Colombian border a small video reel, can be found here.
 I have also recently been interviewed about my expedition on big centre tv, which is a popular local to the Midlands tv channel.

 I am also in partnership with a charity known as the size of wales, whereas an aim they purchase tropical forest all over the world to equivalent size to wales in size, I have got on board as they have done this within Guyana for the wapichan community.
 Which has been extremely successful as I intend to help with the success of this project by helping out in my own individual way by travelling to Guyana, to head off on my own expedition, to find out more about the Wapichan people of Guyana?

 My planned route although it could change due to any number of things in the field.